All information current as of Aug. 27, 2020, at 1:00 p.m.

 The local area for personnel assigned to Columbus AFB is defined as a 2.5 hour radius outside Columbus Air Force Base for recreational use only.

-Military personnel are prohibited from dining at off-base restaurants, bars, breweries, and/or similar establishments with the exceptions of briefly entering restaurants to pick up/carry-out pre-ordered meals and utilizing drive-through services.
+Military personnel are prohibited from dining at off-base restaurants, bars, breweries, and/or similar establishments with the exceptions of briefly entering restaurants to pick up/carry-out pre-ordered meals, outdoor dining, and utilizing drive-through services.

 Military personnel are prohibited from using off-base gyms.
 The base gym will be open to active duty military personnel under limitations.